 Going to rehab in the UK for drug addiction will generally require some sort of financial investment.
 The amount of money you must invest in your recovery will depend upon the type of treatment centre you attend and the duration of your treatment.
 As a rule of thumb, treatment centres offering a full residential experience will require a greater investment when compared to outpatient or so-called ‘quasi-residential’ treatment providers.

 Rahab programmes may run for as little as 10 days.
-During this period, you will undergo a detox programme but you will not benefit from a comprehensive rehabilitation programme.
-In contrast, a full 28 day programme will offer a significant focus on your full rehabilitation, but you should expect to pay more for this greater level of service.
+During this period, you will undergo a detox programme but you will not benefit from a comprehensive rehab programme.
+In contrast, a full 28-day programme will offer a significant focus on your full rehab, but you should expect to pay more for this greater level of service.

 When do you go to drug rehab